-Use sample accounting policies and procedures accounting manuals, to see an example of What should be in your accounting manual.
+Use a sample accounting policies and procedures accounting manual, to see an example of What should be in your accounting manual.
 First, consider Why do you need an accounting manual?
 Whether you are looking to purchase a pre-written accounting manual or create your own accounting internal controls procedures from scratch, these are two important questions to answer.

 The Typical Accounting Manual

 When exploring accounting manuals on-line you can see the table of contents and perhaps samples from accounting manuals available for purchase, and you can also see actual accounting manuals developed by public entities like universities and state/local governments.
 No matter where you find a sample accounting manual, they seem to have a lot in common.

 Creating an accounting manual almost always includes a set of accounting procedures that provide rules and guidance for various accounting functions and operations like petty cash.
 They typically employ what we could call the “Thou Shalt” approach.
 Sometimes they provide particular information like cost center account codes.
 At times these accounting procedures do an adequate job of describing the accounting process, and other times they read more like a list of accounting rules.

 Note: an Accounting Procedure is not an Accounting Policy (see What’s the Difference between Policies and Procedures).

 In almost every case, the accounting procedures have a ballistic approach, meaning that the accounting procedures may list the accounting steps to be carried out in the process, but rarely are any criteria established that would indicate whether the process is being carried out effectively and fulfilling organizational goals.